raminos/addfont/README.md

 - [ ] Add count of installed fonts
 - [ ] Add message in case font is already installed
 - [ ] Fix error when using a file with space in filename as a path
+- [ ] Add check for git and homebrew (in case git needs to be added)